glideapps/canvas-hypertxt/README.md

 ### Managed rendering

-canvas-txt will rneder your string for you, figure out line heights, etc. With canvas-hypertxt this is on you.
+canvas-txt will render your string for you, figure out line heights, etc. With canvas-hypertxt this is on you.
 It's not hard to do but it is a bit of extra lifting.
 You could easily wrap the canvas-hypertxt split function to do the same thing canvas-txt does.
+Examples provided in the quickstart.

 ### Justify